Barbara Fuchs is a healthcare veteran with more than 20 years experience in utilization, quality, and case management.

 Using her extensive experience in case management, Mary is currently the complex care manager at HMC/Wellpoint in Denver, CO.
 She involves herself with clinical education, staff education, policies, and procedures in the acute hospital setting, orientation, and training for family practice residents in acute case management and medical social work.
 She has also developed CCM training courses and consults for Triple AAA’s online CEU courses.
 In 2007, Mary was awarded the Centura Excellence in Caring Award in Case Management.
 Mary received her diploma in nursing from St. Elizabeth School of Nursing (NE), her BS in nursing from the University of Oregon, her paralegal certification from the Denver Paralegal Institute, and her MSW from Colorado State University.

-Garrett holds a BA in psychology from Gonzaga University and a master’s of science in clinical psychology from the University of Idaho.
+psychology from Gonzaga University and a Master of Science in clinical psychology from the University

 An experienced practitioner, educator, researcher, author, lecturer, administrator, and board member, Monika White has worked for more than 35 years in both the public and private sectors.
 Her work has focused on coordinating health, mental health and community-based service delivery systems for older adults and their families.
 A leading authority on care management, eldercare services, volunteer programs and healthy aging, she is a sought-after speaker and consultant nationally and internationally.

 White is an adjunct associate professor at the Leonard Davis School of Gerontology and the School of Social Work at the University of Southern California (LA).
 She is a past president of the National Association of Professional Geriatric Care Managers and a founding board member of the National Academy of Certified Care Managers.
 In 2009 she founded Monika White Consulting.